apache/echarts-doc/en/api/echarts.md

 **parameter：**
 + `group`
-    group id，or array of chart example.
+    group id, or array of chart example.

 **For example：**
 ```js